matomo-org/developer-documentation/docs/maintaining-plugins.md

 * Create (or update if you already have it) a `.gitignore` file in your _plugins_ folder and add the new folder.
 This `.gitignore` file is already ignored in the main `.gitignore`
 * Activate the plugin on the Administration dashboard, _System > Plugins_ page
 * You can create branches, PRs inside this plugin folder
-* To configure the plugin for Github action tests and more please see the steps described in the internal doc `Build and launch a new Premium Plugin`.
+* To configure the plugin for GitHub action tests and more please see the steps described in the internal doc `Build and launch a new Premium Plugin`.

 ## Maintaining plugin FAQs